dali-lab/data_challenge_22w/README.md

 ## Part 2)
 Part 2 is more free-form, and allows you to showcase YOUR specific skillset.

-Drawing from a dataset YOU have chosen, analyse it quantitatively and
+Drawing from a dataset YOU have chosen (preferred but not required) or the WIID dataset, describe it quantitatively and train a model on it, reporting its predictive accuracy.

+For example, you could, given a country's population, GDP, and previous scores, predict its GINI index.
+IMPT: Explain outliers to your model, explain its assumptions, explain the metrics used.
+We want to know hwo you think about data modelling and what goes into your decision-making process.